Last update: 12.05.2018

 The free Starter version of SurfEasy has a brutal limit of 500 MB – there are way better free VPNs on the market.

-One final point we’re obliged to stress in this SurfEasy VPN review is the 5 device limit.
-The majority of VPNs have “device limits”, but these usually refer to the number of devices that can be connected to a VPN server simultaneously.
+One final point we’re obliged to stress in this SurfEasy VPN review is the five device limit.
+The majority of VPNs have the so-called device limits, but these usually refer to the number of devices that can be connected to a VPN server simultaneously.
 In this case, the limit refers to the number of devices you can install the app on.
 That’s a lot worse than the simultaneous connection limit.

-This is the VPN equivalent of buying a plain white Kanye West t-shirt for $120 bucks.
-There is absolutely no reason why you should ever buy this super limited tool – not even if you’re the CEO’s mother.
-SurfEasy VPN is weak, doesn’t strike us as particularly trustworthy, and has a plethora of issues you can avoid simply by putting your money elsewhere!
+This is the VPN equivalent of buying a plain white Kanye West t-shirt for $120.
+There is absolutely no reason why you should ever buy this super limited SurfEasy tool – not even if you’re the CEO’s mother.
+SurfEasy VPN is weak, doesn’t strike us as particularly trustworthy, and has a plethora of issues you can avoid simply by putting your money elsewhere.